charles-uno/Bloodlines/00_bloodlines.md

 Miller, Andy Pokel, Roxanne Radpour, Bob Sponsel, Damon Stone, Allan Straub, Alan Wu, and Jan Zirnstein.

+**TOC is out of date.
+Just figure it out when the layout is settled.**

 1. Introduction
     -   About Bloodlines
     -   Game Materials